WebAssembly Guide

 class AnalyzerWorklet extends AudioWorkletProcessor {

-private analyzer: StreamAnalyzer;
+private analyzer?: StreamAnalyzer;

 private frameCounter = 0;